 Some doctors use gabapentin to reduce opioid use for surgery.
 A

-Ask your doctor about pain control options and let them know if you’re already taking gabapentin to avoid overdose.
+Ask your doctor about pain control options and let them know if you’re already taking gabapentin to avoid potential overdose.

-- If your symptoms get worse or you aren’t feeling better
+- if your symptoms get worse or you aren’t feeling better

-- If you’re having any specific side effects
+- if you’re having any specific side effects

-- If you’re taking other medications like opioids or benzodiazepines
+- if you’re taking other medications like opioids or benzodiazepines

-- If you have a substance use disorder, you may need special monitoring
+- if you have a substance use disorder, you may need special monitoring

 You may experience agitation, insomnia, or anxiety.
 Ask your doctor about how to handle these or other symptoms.